Kate Kane (Arrowverse)

 This version of Batwoman has also appeared in other series such as The Flash, Arrow, Supergirl and Legends of Tomorrow, for the Elseworlds and Crisis on Infinite Earths crossover events.
 Kate is a wealthy individual and aspiring businesswoman, having become the acting owner of Wayne Enterprises after Bruce Wayne disappeared.
-When she learned that he was Batman, she took up his mantle, operating as the vigilante superhero oknown as Batwoman.
+When she learned that he was Batman, she took up his mantle, operating as the vigilante superhero known as Batwoman.
 After losing her memory following a plane crash, Kate is then taken in by Roman Sionis, becoming the supervillain Circe.

 Concept and creation

 Kate Kane's version of Batwoman is a relatively recently created DC Comics character, first appearing in 52 #11 in 2006.
 She has only appeared in live-action in the Arrowverse series and has also made cameo appearances in numerous animated projects.
 With the announcement that, during the Elseworlds crossover event, Batwoman would make her debut, Ruby Rose was cast as Kate Kane and would later return to the role in her own series titled Batwoman.
 She also appeared in the crossover event Crisis on Infinite Earths.
 As of 2022, she has appeared in five out of the seven Arrowverse shows: The Flash, Arrow, Supergirl, Batwoman and Legends of Tomorrow.